Press & Reviews

 “Clara Lee, entrepreneur, artist and author of the Cupcake Theory presented at Rolling Hill Middle School PTA.
 Ms. Lee did a wonderful job of demystifying relationships.
 Her “Cupcake Theory” examined the foundation of a relationship (the cake) relative to the superfluous fluff (the frosting) which can make or break a relationship.
 Her personal experiences relative to self-esteem is poignant and beneficial for all teens and adults experiencing self-image and relationship issues to really understand the importance of nurturing and being yourself.
 Schools can benefit from Ms. Lee’s coaching as it can lead to empowerment of today’s youth.
 Thanks for sharing your gift of storytelling”

--Louisa Mendoza, Rolling Hill Middle School PTA President.
+-Louisa Mendoza, Rolling Hills Middle School PTA President.

 “…it didn’t take me long for me to realize that Clara Lee was on to something. …the simplest pieces of advice are often the most profound.”